Prathmesh0401/Formula1-databricks-lakehouse/interview_notes.md

 • Prevented metric distortion by enforcing SQL-defined aggregation
 • Optimized trend charts by limiting series to top performers
 • Applied professional dashboard design principles for clarity and usability

+Phase 10 – Workflow Orchestration

+• Built an end-to-end Databricks Workflow for Bronze → Silver → Gold pipelines
+• Used job-level parameters to enable incremental and repeatable executions
+• Enforced task dependencies to guarantee data correctness
+• Used job clusters with autoscaling and auto-termination for cost efficiency
+• Configured retries and failure handling for production resilience
+• Configured alerting on failed and success of jobs over email.